-No, you should apply for aid as soon as possible by January 15th.
-To actually receive your award letter, however, you must be accepted into a degree program.
+No, you should apply for aid as soon as possible by January 15; however, to receive your award letter you must be accepted into a degree program.

 Do I have to apply for financial aid every year?

 There are free scholarship searches on the web and the public library is also an excellent source of information.
-There are funds available; this may require some research and work.
+There are funds available, but this will require some research and work.
 Beware of search firms that charge fees.
-See External Scholarships.
+See: Scholarships

 What is an entrance interview/counseling session?

-If this is your first Direct Stafford Loan at FIT, you must complete an entrance interview/counseling session.
-In order to meet Direct Stafford Loan requirement, you can attend one of the group sessions provided by Financial Aid Services or you can complete the requirement online at StudentLoans.gov.
+If you are receiving your first Direct Stafford Loan at FIT, you must complete an Entrance Counseling/Interview session.
+You can attend one of the group sessions provided by Financial Aid Services or you can complete the requirement online at StudentAid.gov/entrance-counseling/.